Student Rights and Responsibilities

 Individuals referred to in any statements by respondents, complainants, and witnesses have a right to respond briefly.
 They must request this privilege to the Chair who will determine the length of the response and when it shall occur during the hearing.

 At the conclusion of the presentations, the board shall deliberate in closed session.
-After deliberation and a vote, the decision of the board will be announced to
+After deliberation and a vote, the decision of the board will be announced to the participants.

 The board may hear evidence concerning the appropriate sanction if the respondent is found to have violated the Student Code.
 The board may consider the respondent’s prior disciplinary record only in order to recommend an appropriate sanction.